tokiwinter/cloudns-api/README.md

     $ which jq 2>/dev/null || sudo zypper --non-interactive install jq

-Ensure all required binary paths are correct:
+Ensure all required binary paths are correct.
+I will update the code to
+rely on `PATH` at some point, but I also wanted this to work on Solaris (I know)
+and use a mix of xpg4, gnu, standard binaries.
+PATH wasn't cutting it, neither
+was Solaris ... :

     $ grep -E '^[A-Z]+="[^"]+"' /usr/local/bin/cloudns_api.sh |\
     >   grep -Fv builtin |\